gomods/athens/README.md

 # Coding Guidlines

 We all thrive to write nice and readable code which can be understood by every person of the team.
-To achive that we follow principles described in Brians talk `Code like a Go team`.
+To achive that we follow principles described in Brians talk `Code like the Go team`.

 - [Printed version]("https://learn-golang.com/en/goteam/")
 - [Gophercon RU talk]("https://www.youtube.com/watch?v=MzTcsI6tn-0")